 - Draft a “v0” plan for what it would take to pursue that option.
 A simple outline is OK—as a “version 0,” this is about writing or drawing something.
 It doesn’t need to be perfect; you just need to get something down on paper (or on screen).
 Don’t like writing or drawing?
 Record yourself talking it through, and get it transcribed via Rev.com.
 If you’re on the fence between two options, you might choose to draft plans for both, to see what they look like.

 Need some explicit examples?
-Tune in next week for 10 examples of how to evaluate some hard decisions you might need to make as an agency owner—including how “far out” I recommend writing the related Advance Retrospectives.
-Don’t miss the update—be sure you’re getting my business tips newsletter for agency leaders.
+See my followup article, featuring 10 examples of how to evaluate hard decisions you might need to make as an agency owner—including how “far out” I recommend writing the related Advance Retrospectives.
+Don’t miss future updates—be sure you’re getting my business tips newsletter for agency leaders.